Skip to main content

 How to Identify

-Identified by bright yellow fruit with a curved narrow neck and a bulbous base on a bush plant.
-The crookneck shape and the yellow skin distinguish this from straight-necked yellow squash and green zucchini.
-In Cucurbitaceae.
-Native.
+Identified by bright yellow fruit carrying a curved narrow neck and a bulbous base on a compact bush plant.
+The crookneck shape and the bright yellow skin separate the cultivar from straight-necked yellow squash and from green zucchini selections across the summer-squash category.
+Native parent species in family Cucurbitaceae.

 Appearance